Along the Silk Road

 The start is in Turkmenistan, with a special focus on the archaeological sites of Nisa, Merv and Konye Urgench, as well as the intriguing capital Ashgabat and some bizarre places in the Kopet Dag Mountains.
 You cross the Karalkum desert by car to Konye Urgench, but halfway stop for a night of camping atb the notorious, burning gas crater of Darzawa.

-On day 13 it’s a small drive through from Fergana across the border to the city of Osh in Kyrgystan.
+On day 16 you enter Kyrgyzstan, first of all visiting the city of Osh, with a.o. a thriving bazar.
 The next days you trip will get more adventurous and rougher, travelling in the mountains and staying with nomads on a journey through the heart of the country via the Son Kul Lake to the south side of the Issyk Kul Lake (please have a swim).
 The provincial town of Karakol will provide some much-needed comfort, before heading into Kazakhstan by a picturesque border crossing in the Karkara valley, populated in summer by nomads with their herds and living in their yurts.
 Since 2013 this border crossing is open again (if only in summer) and we thankfully make use of that possibility.

 In Kazakhstan our first destination is the village of Saty, providing a good starting point for our hike – you may also ride a horse – to the second Kolsai Lake.
 We stay two nights in the friendly homestay in Saty.